RedTurtle/rt.filenotindexed/README.rst

-Disable the Plone feature on indexing contents of File content types
+Disable the Plone feature on indexing contents of File content types.

 Use case
 ========